firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 In this case, the run farm will use a ``z1d.12xlarge`` instance to host 8 metasimulations.

-.. warning:: To generate waveforms in a metasimulation, change ``metasimulation_host_simulator`` to a simulator ending in ``-debug`` (e.g.
+To generate waveforms in a metasimulation, change ``metasimulation_host_simulator`` to a simulator ending in ``-debug`` (e.g.
 ``verilator-debug``).
 When running with a simulator with waveform generation, make sure to add ``waveform.vpd`` to the ``common_simulation_outputs`` area of your workload JSON file, so that the waveform is copied back to your manager host when the simulation completes.

 A last notable point is that unlike the normal FPGA simulation case, there are two output logs in metasimulations.
 There is the expected ``uartlog`` file that holds the ``stdout`` from the metasimulation (as in FPGA-based simulations).
-However, there will also be a ``metasim_stderr.out`` file that holds ``stderr`` coming out of the metasimulation, commonly populated by ``printf`` calls in the
-RTL, including those that are not marked for ``printf`` synthesis.
+However, there will also be a ``metasim_stderr.out`` file that holds ``stderr`` coming out of the metasimulation, commonly populated by ``printf`` calls in the RTL, including those that are not marked for ``printf`` synthesis.
 If you want to copy ``metasim_stderr.out`` to your manager when a simulation completes, you must add it to the ``common_simulation_outputs`` of the workload JSON.

 Other than the changes discussed in this section, manager behavior is identical between FPGA-based simulations and metasimulations.
-For example, simulation outputs are stored in ``deploy/results-workload/`` on your manager host, FireMarshal workload definitions are used to supply target software, etc.
-All standard manager functionality is supported in metasimulations, including running networked simulations and using existing FireSim debugging tools (i.e. AutoCounter, TracerV, etc).
+For example, simulation outputs are stored in ``deploy/results-workload/`` on your manager host, FireMarshal workload definitions are used to supply target software, etc.  All standard manager functionality is supported in metasimulations, including running networked simulations and using existing FireSim debugging tools (i.e.
+AutoCounter, TracerV, etc).

 Once the configuration changes discussed thus far in this section are made, the standard ``firesim {launchrunfarm, infrasetup, runworkload, terminaterunfarm}`` set of commands will run metasimulations.

 If you are planning to use FireSim metasimulations as your primary simulation tool while developing a new target design, see the (optional) ``firesim builddriver`` command, which can build metasimulations through the manager without requiring run farm hosts to be launched or accessible.
 More about this command is found in the :ref:`firesim-builddriver` section.

 Understanding a Metasimulation Waveform